Providing affordable, high-quality veterinary care to the Santa Barbara & Santa Maria Valley communities.

 - End-of-life counseling, euthanasia, and cremation information and appointments.
 CLICK HERE

-Due to the generosity of community funders, Santa Barbara Humane offers a medical assistance program in Santa Maria to provide support to those who cannot afford care.
-Low-income-qualified families currently utilizing a need-based assistance program such as MediCal, MediCaid, WIC, CalWORKS, BIA general assistance, CalFresh, SSI, SSD, Section 8 housing, or major VA disability can receive assistance.
-If you would like to see if your circumstances qualify, view the requirements here:
+Due to the generosity of community funders, Santa Barbara Humane offers a medical assistance program to provide support to those who cannot afford care.
+Low-income-qualified families currently utilizing a need-based assistance program such as MediCal, Medicaid, WIC, CalWORKS, BIA general assistance, CalFresh, SSI, SSD, Section 8 housing, or major VA disability can receive assistance.
+Other requirements:

 - Assistance is intended for one visit per pet.

-- Additional assistance/visits must be approved on a case-by-case basis by the VP of Veterinary Medicine or Veterinary Practice Manager.
+- Additional assistance/visits must be approved on a case-by-case basis by the Chief Veterinary Officer or Director of Veterinary Services.

 - Because the organization is donor-funded, pet owners are encouraged to pay whatever portion of services they can afford.